 FRG Qiao Feng Business Plaza is located on the first and second floors of No. 168-180, Section 1, Zhongshan Road, Banqiao, covering an area of 1,882 pings (6221 square meters).
-The first floor of the business plaza has been leased to E.SUN Commercial Bank; the second floor has been leased to Nan Shan Life Insurance Co., Ltd. and SinoPac Securities Corporation; the second floor of the business plaza at building B has been leased to the infant care center, Bell's HOUSE.
-The occupancy rate is 100%.
+The business plaza has been leased to E.SUN Commercial Bank, SinoPac Securities Corporation, and infant care center, Bell's HOUSE.
 FRG Qiao Feng Business Plaza has become an exquisite business center of Banqiao.